 - black pepper and salt to taste

-- OPTIONAL: 1/2 cup small pasta OR 2 cups diced potatoes OR 1 cup frozen corn or other starchy vegetable OR 1/2 cup of quick-cooking grain (pearled barley, millet, or quinoa) or cooked rice
+- 1/2 cup small pasta OR 2 cups diced potatoes OR 1 cup frozen corn or other starchy vegetable OR 1/2 cup of quick-cooking grain (buckwheat, pearled barley, millet, or quinoa or cooked rice OPTIONAL

-- Put 5 cups of vegetable broth and all remaining ingredients into a large pot and cook until vegetables are done, about 20-30 minutes.
+Put 5 cups of vegetable broth and all remaining ingredients into a large pot.
+Bring to a boil, reduce heat, and simmer until vegetables are done, about 20-30 minutes.
 If the soup seems too thick, add more broth.
 Taste and adjust seasonings before serving.

-- This can also be made with 2 pounds of whatever fresh vegetables you have in the house, as in the photo above which includes zucchini, cauliflower, and kale.
+This can also be made with 2 pounds of whatever fresh vegetables you have in the house.

 The nutritional breakdown will vary depending on the ingredients you use.
-Nutrition (per serving) without optional starch and using Imagine No-Chicken Broth and California Blend Vegetables: 146 calories, 4 calories from fat, <1g total fat, 0mg cholesterol, 777.8mg sodium, 295.5mg potassium, 23.2g carbohydrates, 6.5g fiber, 5.8g sugar, 8.1g protein, 3.6 points.
-1/2 cup of macaroni adds 24 calories per serving and 2 cups diced potatoes add 40.
+Nutrition (per serving) without optional starch and using Imagine No-Chicken Broth and California Blend Vegetables listed in the Nutritional Facts below.

 There are so many delicious soup recipes on other blogs that no one should ever have to go without soup.
 Here are a few I’ve added to my “must-try” list (adapted as necessary to be fat-free and vegan):